ZJUGKC/GKC/doc/SDD/tools.md

 The compiling commands is an array containing one or more command strings for processing the markdown file.
 The macro variables, `$SRC$` and `$DEST$`, can be used in command string for indicating the source file and the destination file.
+The macro variable `$DEL$` is used as the delete command for windows and linux.
+The macro variables cannot be surrounded by quotation marks.

 # Viewer